-Auto Italia’s artist-led education programmes create a range of opportunities for young people to engage with artists at the forefront of new artistic discourse and practice.
+Auto Italia’s artist-led education programmes create a range of opportunities for young people to engage with artists at the forefront of new artistic discourse and practice, with a particular focus on engaging participants in our immediate area of Tower Hamlets.
 These projects connect young people to the heart our artistic programme, transforming access to artists and creative projects into a curriculum of learning opportunities.
-Through using the organisation’s artistic resources as tools, we aim to create meaningful, inclusive and engaging creative learning experiences.
+We are committed to the long term inclusivity of the visual arts and through using the organisation’s artistic resources as tools, we aim to create meaningful and engaging creative learning experiences.

-Further information, including details on how to enrol pupils on the programme or arrange a school visit please email email@example.com.
+For further information, including details on how to enroll pupils on the programme or arrange a school visit please email firstname.lastname@example.org.

 – technical training in new digital technologies